 Even better, this technique works for more than just deleting.
 You might use it to:

-• Flag selected emails in one way or another.
+• Flag or tag selected emails in one way or another

 Advanced filtering techniques: Gmail

 As one might expect from Google, Gmail has a very powerful search interface.
-That search can be used to automatically select and act on almost any criteria you can think of.
+You can use that search to automatically select and act on almost any criteria you can think of.

 Let’s say you want to delete all the mails from a specific sender.
 First, search for that sender in Gmail’s search.